 The Schirmer test determines whether the eye produces enough tears to keep it moist.

-The eye doctor will place the end of a special paper strip inside the lower eyelid of each eye.
+The eye doctor will place the end of a strip of filter paper inside the lower eyelid of each eye.
 Both eyes are tested at the same time.
 Before the test, you will be given numbing eye drops to prevent your eyes from tearing due to irritation from the paper strips.

 The exact procedure may vary.
 Most often, the eyes are closed for 5 minutes.
 Close your eyes gently.
 Closing the eyes tightly or rubbing the eyes during the test can cause abnormal test results.